geographika/mappyfile/docs/index.rst

 MapScript "bindings" are available in several different languages thanks to SWIG - which creates wrapper code for C.

-Sean Gillies was the MapScript maintaner for several years (until 2006).
+Sean Gillies was the MapScript maintainer for several years (until 2006).
 A couple of his last blog posts on MapScript make a strong case for working with Mapfiles rather than MapScript.

 	*"Cease, or at the very least, minimize your use of MapServer's various language bindings.